 Citizen.tv by Alexandre Protikhin.
 An app design is supported by a stripe layout that is filled with professional images.
 Each line has a neat caption that is placed on a translucent bright background.

 Transparent Wireframes by Zeki Ghulam looks very “thin” and delicate.
 White color harmoniously and rather distinctly juts out from an almost transparent canvas.

 Calendar by chocolatina (Shoko Oyamada) produces positive and cheerful vibrations.
 A bright riot of colors naturally complements casual typography with a subtle shadow and semitransparent boxes.

 Peach Me – My Profile by Rob Davis.
 Designer wonderfully combines together blurred background, frosted buttons and several transparent circular elements that give the UI an appealing design.

 Although, at first sight, it seems that background with a low opacity leads to a dearth of clarity of content.
-Actually, if an effect was executed properly and designer was able to achieve a balance, widget with a transparent layer won’t suffer from a lack of readability.
+Actually, if an effect was executed properly and designer was able to achieve a balance, a widget with a transparent layer won’t suffer from a lack of readability.
 Moreover, playing with a level of opacity you can effectively control distinctness and sharpness of content.